 Sometimes I think it is our natural reflex to feel guilty for our feelings when things aren’t going well.
 We want to just shove it down and ignore how much this season sucks.
 It is unhealthy to NOT take the time to recognize that this just sucks right now.
 The goal is not to push away emotions.
 Or, if we do recognize the season, we get trapped into thinking about how hard it is for too long.

+So often I will let myself feel the feelings, and put a limit on the time that I stay in my pity party.
 For this season, it looked like feeling stressed and being upset, but then before bed I let it go and I got a good night of sleep.
 I decided that I would wake up and tackle it all the next day.

 2) Gratitude for the things I do have